zilliah/kerryr/content/about.md

 worked as things? make things?

-I have a Bachelor's of Knowledge Integration and Mathematics, with a Fine Art Studio minor, from the University of Waterloo.
+I have a Bachelor's of Knowledge Integration and Mathematics with a Fine Art Studio minor, from the University of Waterloo.

 I'm located near Ottawa, Canada.